rotsenk/UniTech/fundamentals/explanation_of_folders_and_files.md

   - `main.js`: Main JavaScript file for interactivity.
 - `images`: Folder for images used in the website.
 - `pages`: Folder for individual HTML pages like About, Services, Contact, etc.
-- `includes`: Folder for reusable HTML code, such as header and footer.
 - `assets`: Folder for additional assets like fonts and icons.
   - `fonts`: Folder for custom font files.
   - `icons`: Folder for icon files.